 Among the several prominent museums clustered on or near El Prado in San Diego's "green lung", Balboa Park, the Mingei International Museum (1439 El Prado, 619-239-0003) ranks among the most distinctive, and it's a worthy stop for aficionados of design, crafts, and folk art.
 The museum opened in 1978 but moved its current airy, stunning building - itself a work of art - in 1996.
 It overlooks the park's central Plaza de Panama, right by the similarly esteemed San Diego Museum of Art and Timken Museum of Art.

 The Mingei contains some 20,000 objects, representing nearly every one of the world's nations, and intended to reveal traditions of often quite humble folk and primitive arts, crafts, and design traditions, from Chinese wood carvings to New Mexico and Arizona Navajo rugs to Indonesian ancestral monuments.
 Of course, much of the work contained in the collection is highly sophisticated and ornate, while beautifully simple forms are shown, too.
-The works also... span eons of design styles, from pottery dating back thousands of years to contemporary jewelery and furniture crafted just a few years ago.
+The works also span eons of design styles, from pottery dating back thousands of years to contemporary jewelry and furniture crafted just a few years ago.
 The Mingei stages superb exhibitions throughout the year, most of them lasting several months at a time, so even if you've visited in the past, there's likely to be plenty new here.

-The Mingei, as well as the park's other key museums, are just around the corner from San Diego's most gay-popular neighborhood, Hillcrest - in fact, it's only about a 15- to 20-minute walk, and a quite pleasant one at that.Continue to 4 of 42 below.
+The Mingei, as well as the park's other key museums, are just around the corner from San Diego's most gay-popular neighborhood, Hillcrest - in fact, it's only about a 15- to 20-minute walk and a quite pleasant one at that.

 Torrey Pines Gliderport, by Blacks Beach - north of La Jolla

 As you drive to the parking area for San Diego's gay-popular Blacks Beach (just north of La Jolla), you'll pass the Torrey Pines Gliderport (858-452-9858), from which hang gliders and paragliders depart throughout the day.
 It's fun to watch them glide over Blacks Beach, and if you've ever wanted to try this, this renowned facility offers lessons and rides.
-There's also a casual restaurant on-site, which is a nice spot for refreshments before or after hitting the beach.Continue to 5 of 42 below.
+There's also a casual restaurant on-site, which is a nice spot for refreshments before or after hitting the beach.

 Downtown San Diego skyline, looking northwest from the Hotel Palomar

 The skyline view of downtown San Diego, viewed from an upper floor of Palomar Hotel.
-This view is facing northwest, with the US Grant Hotel on the very far-right edge of the photo, Horton Plaza shopping center taking up much of the central foreground, and San Diego Bay, Sunset Cliffs and Point Loma, and the Pacific Ocean in the background.Continue to 6 of 42 below.
+This view is facing northwest, with the US Grant Hotel on the very far-right edge of the photo, Horton Plaza shopping center taking up much of the central foreground, and San Diego Bay, Sunset Cliffs and Point Loma, and the Pacific Ocean in the background.